Aisling McCarthy looks at the print medium, and why readers keep coming back for more.

 3. Different print channels have their own benefits

 When you think of print media, what do you think of?
 Newspapers, magazines, leaflets?
-Each one of these types of content has something to offer and has found its own niche of readers, playing a very specific role in their lives.
+Each type of content has something to offer and has found its own niche of readers, playing a very specific role in their lives.

 For example, newspapers lure their readers through impartially written news and information.
 But, you might say that digital news is more widely consumed than newspapers.
 The truth is, however, that online news and printed newspapers play different roles.
 Online sources are used to keep up to date with the latest news headlines, whereas newspapers are the space for in-depth reporting, satire and analysis.